dotnet/AspNetCore.Docs/aspnetcore/client-side/libman.md

 Visual Studio offers rich editing support such as colorization, formatting, IntelliSense, and JSON schema validation.
 The JSON schema is found at [http://json.schemastore.org/libman](http://json.schemastore.org/libman).

 With the following manifest file, LibMan retrieves files per the configuration defined in the `libraries` property.
+The object literals defined within `libraries` do the following:

-A subset of [jQuery](https://jquery.com/) version 3.3.1 is retrieved from the CDNJS provider.
+* A subset of [jQuery](https://jquery.com/) version 3.3.1 is retrieved from the CDNJS provider.
 The subset is defined in the `files` property&mdash;*jquery.min.js*, *jquery.js*, and *jquery.min.map*.
 The files are placed in the project's *wwwroot/lib/jquery* folder.
-The entirety of [Bootstrap](https://getbootstrap.com/) version 4.1.3 is retrieved and placed in a *wwwroot/lib/bootstrap* folder.
+* The entirety of [Bootstrap](https://getbootstrap.com/) version 4.1.3 is retrieved and placed in a *wwwroot/lib/bootstrap* folder.
 The object literal's `provider` property overrides the `defaultProvider` property value.
 LibMan retrieves the Bootstrap files from the unpkg provider.
+* An subset of [Lodash](https://lodash.com/) was approved by a governing body within the organization.
+The *lodash.js* and *lodash.min.js* files are retrieved from the local file system at *C:\\tmp\\*.
+The files are copied to the project's *wwwroot/lib/lodash* folder.

 [!code-json[](libman/samples/LibManSample/libman.json)]